cloudify-cosmo/getcloudify.org/guide/3.1/plugin-windows-agent-installer.md

 The Agent is installed as a Windows Service under the name 'CloudifyAgent'.
 {%endsummary%}

+# Plugin Requirements:

+* Python Versions:
+  * 2.7.x

+{%note title=Note%}
+As the windows agent installer plugin is, by default, only executed for Cloudify's Manager, it should not make much difference if it supports a Python version other than version Cloudify's Manager is running on.
+{%endnote%}

 # Pre-requisites

 This plugin can only install agents on an image that meets the following set of requirements: